 |15:30 - 16:00||Schulz||Boundaries and supercurrent multiplets in 3D Landau-Ginzburg models|

-The abstracts for the talks are as follows:
+The abstracts (and slides) for the talks are as follows:

 |Belletête||Fusion quotients and topological defects in Temperley-Lieb lattice models|